aws-samples/devsecops-quickstart/README.md

 A: Check the CloudFormation Outputs section of the stack called `tooling-Cloud9`.
 There you can find output parameters for the environment URL, admin user, and the AWS Secret Manager secret containing the admin password.

+#### Q: KMS Key error when deploying `devsecops-quickstart-cicd-development` after the latest update.
+A: The role names in `devsecops-quickstart-opa-scan` and `devsecops-quickstart-cfn-nag` stacks has changed.
+If you get an error stating `Policy contains a statement with one or more invalid principals`, redeploy OPA-Scan and Cfn-Nag stacks to have the new roles deployed first before being addressed in the KMS Key policy.

+`cdk deploy devsecops-quickstart-opa-scan --profile toolchain-profile`

+`cdk deploy devsecops-quickstart-cfn-nag --profile toolchain-profile`

+#### Q: Cfn-Nag execution error when triggered by the pipeline.
+A: AWS Lambda runtime no longer supports Ruby2.5, but the current Cfn-Nag package available on AWS Serverless Application Repository, on which we also depend here in the pipeline, requires Ruby2.5 runtime (open issue on Cfn-Nag: https://github.com/stelligent/cfn_nag/issues/588)

 ## Security

 See [CONTRIBUTING](CONTRIBUTING.md#security-issue-notifications) for more information.